CES Deadline: June 30, 2024

-As of November 8, 2022, a minimum of two Core LUs related to knowledge on Indigenous history, Truth and Reconciliation, and/or engagement (‘Indigenous Peoples Learning’) must be earned and reported each reporting period, beginning in the 2022-2024 reporting period.
+Beginning in the 2022-2024 reporting period, a minimum of two Core LUs related to knowledge on Indigenous history, Truth and Reconciliation, and/or engagement (‘Indigenous Peoples Learning’) must be earned and reported each reporting period.
 For this learning to be considered Core, it must be a structured activity.
+An overview of the new requirement can be seen below:

 - A minimum of two Core LUs related to Indigenous Peoples Learning are mandatory each reporting period.